yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     steps:
     ```

-1. Click on **Show assistant** to view the side bar, find the `Docker Compose` task, and configure it with the following fields:
+1. Click on **Show assistant** to view the sidebar, find the `Docker Compose` task, and configure it with the following fields:

     - Container Registry Type: Container Registry
     - Docker Registry Service Connection: GitHub Container Registry (created in step 3)